|

 enable_io(boolean);

-The 'enable_io' template declares various io functions like 'read', 'write' and others for the provided type (in this example 'boolean').
-If only output (or only input) is needed for a type it is possible to define just 'str' (or 'parse') and activate just 'enable_output' (or 'enable_input').
-There is also a formatting operator called 'lpad' which is based on the 'str' function.
-The statements
+The enable_io template declares various io functions like 'read', 'write' and others for the provided type (in this example boolean).
+If only output (or only input) is needed for a type it is possible to define just str (or parse) and activate just enable_output (or enable_input).

 write(12 lpad 6);